 What to Serve with Ribeye Roast

 You might wonder what you should serve with this roast.
-I suggest homemade mashed potatoes, roasted Brussel sprouts, green beans, or English Yorkshire Pudding.
+I suggest homemade mashed potatoes, roasted Brussels sprouts, green beans, or English Yorkshire Pudding.

 I hope you give this recipe a try!
 This standing rib roast is one of my favorite recipes for the holiday table.
 Boneless ribeye roast is a favorite to serve for all of the holidays.